Appearance

 |---|---|---|

-/take/on | Take the selected graphic on to the active channel | Numpad Enter |
+/v1/take/on | Take the selected graphic on — fires on every channel in its lock set | Numpad Enter |

-/take/off | Take the selected graphic off the active channel (no advance) | Numpad − (without advance) |
+/v1/take/off | Take the selected graphic off — clears it from every channel it's live on (no advance) | Numpad − (without advance) |

-/take/on/next | Take on, then advance selection to the next graphic | Numpad + |
+/v1/take/on/next | Take on, then advance selection to the next graphic | Numpad + |

-/take/off/next | Take off, then advance selection to the next graphic | Numpad − |
+/v1/take/off/next | Take off, then advance selection to the next graphic | Numpad − |

-/clear | Clear all graphics from the active channel | (none) |
+/v1/clear | Clear every graphic from the active output channel | (none) |

-/panic | Instantly clear all graphics from all channels | Esc Esc |
+/v1/panic | Instantly clear all graphics from all channels | Esc Esc |

-/refresh-preview | Reload the graphic preview iframe | F8 |
+/v1/refresh-preview | Reload the graphic preview iframe | F8 |

 See Hotkeys for the full keyboard reference.